 Everybody like to win whether it’s a football game or a game of cards.
 You get an adrenalin rush (good feeling) and it lasts a long time.
-There are many ways in English to talk about winning, to express those emotions and to congratulate other winners.
+There are many ways of how to talk about winning in English, to express those emotions and to congratulate other winners.

 For example, you can say: